Enterprise Wireless Alliance (EWA)

-The Enterprise Wireless Alliance (EWA) is the leading national association for business enterprise wireless users, and for the manufacturers, resellers and communication sales and service providers that serve the land mobile radio industry.
+The Enterprise Wireless Alliance (EWA) is the leading national association for business enterprise wireless users, and for the manufacturers, resellers and communication sales and service providers that serve the private wireless industry.
 A frequency coordinator certified by the Federal Communications Commission (FCC), EWA provides consulting services, frequency coordination, license preparation, spectrum management and associated services to the business/industrial/land transportation and public safety communities.
 EWA’s advocacy transforms public policy, and its services support business productivity by providing reliable guidance regarding spectrum and wireless technology access decisions.
 Members and clients trust EWA to process more applications per year than any other frequency advisory committee.
-EWA is the developer of Cevo®, a powerful online frequency coordination solution, which simplifies the FCC license application process and allows users to select their own frequencies.
+EWA is the developer of Cevo®, a powerful online frequency coordination solution, which simplifies the FCC license application process and allows users to select their own frequencies, and is the creator of Cevo Go™, a mobile app that delivers certified frequencies in hours, not days.

-The LMCC is a nonprofit association of organizations that represent the wireless communications interests of public safety, critical infrastructure, business,industrial, transportation, private and common carriers, and manufacturers of wireless communications equipment.
+The NWCC is a nonprofit association of organizations that represent the wireless communications interests of public safety, critical infrastructure, business, industrial, transportation, private and common carriers, and manufacturers of wireless communications equipment.

 Legal & Regulatory Agencies Impacting Wireless Technologies